sebsto/amplify-ios-getting-started/code/README.md

 - Choose an EBS volume large enough, Xcode and development tools need space.
 I use a 500Gb gp3 volume.

-- Create a Security Group with at least SSH (TCP 22).
-If you plan to use Xcode Server, add the following:
+- Create a Security Group athorizing ingress traffic for SSH (TCP 22)
-   - TCP 443 (HTTPS)
-   - TCP 20300 (Xcode Server)
-   - TCP 20343 - 20346 (Xcode Server)

   It is always a good idea to restrict the source IP to your laptop / internet box (to find out your current IP address, use `curl ifconfig.me`)